Tech9Apps/ai-harvest-timesheet/scratchpad.md

 3. Added formatted pattern descriptions with bullet points
 4. Removed custom pattern option for simplicity
 5. Added proper error handling and fallback behavior

+# Current Task
+Improving the Preferences Dialog UI

+## Overview
+Reorganize the preferences dialog to improve user experience and maintainability.

+## Changes Made
+[X] Implemented tabbed layout
+[X] Created separate components for each section
+  [X] GeneralSettings component
+  [X] DistributionSettings component
+  [X] BranchParsingSettings component (existing)
+[X] Adjusted dialog width for better focus
+[X] Improved visual hierarchy

+## Benefits
+1. Better organization of related settings
+2. Less overwhelming interface
+3. Focused view of each setting category
+4. No need to scroll through all settings at once
+5. Clear separation of concerns
+6. More maintainable code structure

+## Status
+✓ Task completed successfully
+- Dialog now uses tabs for better organization
+- Settings are grouped logically
+- Interface is more focused and user-friendly
+- Code is more maintainable with separate components

+# Lessons
+11. UI Organization:
+    - Use tabs for complex settings interfaces
+    - Group related settings together
+    - Keep each view focused and simple
+    - Consider user flow and frequency of use
+    - Use appropriate sizing for dialogs
+    - Maintain visual hierarchy
+    - Split complex components into smaller, focused ones
+    - Use consistent patterns across similar interfaces

+# Next Steps
+Return to previous task:
+[ ] Need to clean up remaining files:
+   - [ ] DateRangeSelector.tsx
+   - [ ] RepositorySettings.tsx
+   - [ ] electron/main.ts
+   - [ ] PreferencesContext.tsx